 4 Reasons Fleetio is the Best Option for Fleet Management Cost Analysis

 When it comes to fleet management cost analysis, you need software that eliminates data entry and provides complete visibility into operations and expenses.
 That’s where Fleetio comes in.

 Fleetio centralizes all of your fleet data into an easy-to-use software and mobile app.
 Managers can manage day-to-day operations, like maintenance and assignments, while also monitoring utilization, performance and expenses.
 Here are four Fleetio features you can leverage to fine-tune your fleet’s budget.

 1. Automating TCO Calculations

 Fleetio’s robust reporting capabilities make it easy for you to view your TCO at a high level or in granular detail.
 Instead of combing through spreadsheets and crunching numbers, you can let the software do the work for you.

 Reports are automatically generated from data entered via mobile app or integrations.
 All maintenance and fuel expenses are aggregated into the software, allowing you to generate configurable reports to share with stakeholders.
 By taking the guesswork out of TCO, you can confidently make decisions regarding the future of your fleet based on accurate, real-time expense data.

 2. Optimal Replacement Analysis

-When it comes to vehicle replacement, Fleetio’s Optimal Replacement Analysis tool allows you to take a data-driven approach.
+When it comes to vehicle replacement, Fleetio’s free Vehicle Replacement Calculator allows you to take a data-driven approach.
 Fleet managers can forecast replacement based on a variety of factors including utilization, operating expenses and depreciation.